Kilauea volcano-no signs of stopping

-HAWAII–The Kilauea volcano on the island of Hawaii doesn’t show any signs of stopping.
+HAWAII--The Kilauea volcano on the island of Hawaii doesn't show any signs of stopping.

 Its been three weeks since the volcano has erupted on the big island, shooting molten rocks and oozing lava.
 People living as far as 2,300 miles are experiencing volcanic fog otherwise known as 'Vog'.
 Residents from Leilani Estates were asked to evacuate immediately due to fast moving lava flow, and seek shelter at nearby community centers.
 Three emergency shelters have been set up.